dmgsantos/WaterPy/README.md

-##WaterPython:
+##WaterPy:
 **Water and Environment Tools in Python**

-WaterPython aims to develop a Python library for water and environmental engineering.
+WaterPy aims to develop a Python library for water and environmental engineering.
 This is a free library for any use.

 Collaborations and contributions to the project with new modules or functions, improvement of the existing code, are most than welcome.